 One interesting emerging trend that Gartner noted among innovative vendors is the increased integration of user and entity behavior analytics (UEBA) capabilities, which allow for more intelligent real-time detection and response capabilities.
 According to Gartner, several vendors have had this capability on their product roadmaps “for years,” while others, such as Core Security, are already delivering UEBA integrations.

-Gartner attributes the focus on increased incident detection and response capabilities to heightened attention given to insider threats in recent years.
+The Gartner 2017 Magic Quadrant attributes the focus on increased incident detection and response capabilities to the heightened attention given to insider threats in recent years.